P19 BYOL: Modern Blended Learning—How to Create the Experience

 Founder and President

-Jennifer Hofmann is the founder and president of InSync Training, an entirely virtual consulting firm that specializes in the design and delivery of engaging, innovative, and effective modern blended learning.
+Jennifer Hofmann, the founder and president of InSync Training, is a virtual classroom and blended learning pioneer.
+Her entirely virtual consulting firm specializes in the design and delivery of engaging, innovative, and effective modern blended learning.
 Jennifer has written and contributed to a number of books, including The Synchronous Trainer’s Survival Guide: Facilitating Successful Live and Online Courses, Meetings, and Events; Live and Online!
-Tips, Techniques, and Ready-to-Use Activities for the Virtual Classroom; and Tailored Learning: Designing the Blend That Fits.
-Her most recent work is Blended Learning: What Works.
+Tips, Techniques, and Ready-to-Use Activities for the Virtual Classroom; and Tailored Learning: Designing the Blend That Fits, with Nanette Miner.
+Her latest book, Blended Learning, introduces a new instructional design model that addresses the needs of the modern workplace and modern learners.
+Jennifer frequently presents in-person and online for leading learning organizations.

 InSync Blended Learning Hub